JosephChang1/Coding-Challenge-S22/README.md

 ## Explaination
 https://machinelearningmastery.com/feature-selection-with-categorical-data

 https://towardsdatascience.com/the-complete-beginners-guide-to-data-cleaning-and-preprocessing-2070b7d4c6d

 I have no experience with binary classification, so I start by searching for resources online.
 At first, I just google "binary classification python" (I am familiar with python), but the result was not helpful because our data is categorical instead of numerical.
 Therefore, i google "binary classification with categorical data" and found some useful tutorials.
-The most helpful tutorial is a tutorial in Machine Learning Mastery website, which basically helped me walk through the program.
+The most helpful tutorial is a tutorial in Machine Learning Mastery website, which uses feature selection to process the data; it basically helped me walk through the program.
 When I was setting up, an unexpected obstacle is the data processing.
 Data processing is an important part of machine learning and it took me a while to finally set up the data with the help of the other source.
+Python libraries have a lot of tool that already done the most work for us, and by carefully process the data, I finished my challenge.

+After evaluating the model prediction, the result is an accuracy of 95.82, which is means it's highly accurate.